 1. Ride Along the Loop

 If you’re into biking and want to ride all 11 miles of Cades Cove Loop, go for it!
 Cars do frequent the loop, so you’ll need to be careful.
-The best time for biking the loop is Wednesdays and Saturdays before 10 a.m. between May 8th and September 25th since automobiles are prohibited from driving the loop at this time.
+The best time for biking the loop is on Wednesdays between May 5 through September 1, because vehicles are prohibited from driving the loop on these days.
 Driving around the loop is just as fun as biking!
 You can easily stop at the various sights to get out and look around or to hike one of the trails.
 You might even find a spot you want to take a picture of your family!

 2. Hike Various Trails